davepinch/pinchy.cc/content/streams/a-small-crystal-of-creation/0/a-small-crystall-of-creation.md

   - The caldron shook.
   - The surface boiling over.
-  - Duck, said God, and God harder than ever. side note:
+  - Duck, said God, and God harder than ever.
-  - When you get closer to God, you become more Godlike.
-  - You shed the sin that is not yours, until what remains is strictly you.
-  - You are a crystal, unique.
 type: title
 when: 2025-12-25
 tags: